We are hiring! Field Team Leader - Twizel

 At ZIP, our mission is to protect native taonga and restore te taiao (nature) by removing invasive predators across mainland Aotearoa.
-Zero Invasive Predators Ltd (ZIP) is a not-for-profit organisation established in 2015 by the NEXT Foundation and the Department of Conservation.
-ZIP is working to adapt and refine our elimination approaches to completely remove predators within the context of three landscape scale projects; Predator Free South Westland project, Te Manahuna Aoraki Project and Predator Free Rakiura.
-Outside of these field sites, we also have a Predator Behaviour Facility based at Lincoln University in Christchurch, and an office in Wellington.
+ZIP is working to adapt and refine our elimination approaches to completely remove predators within the context of three landscape scale projects: Predator Free South Westland (PFSW), Te Manahuna Aoraki Project and Predator Free Rakiura (PFR)

 Tasks

-• Working in the field to keep grounded and connected to the mahi.
+• Work in the field to remain grounded and connected to the mahi.

-• physically fit to work in some of South Westland’s most challenging terrain
+• Physically fit and able to work in some of the Mackenzie’s most challenging terrain.

 All applicants must be eligible to work in New Zealand.